schmidi64/chess/README.md

-Simply Chess with React and maybe some bugs. :D
+Simply chess with React. :D